hammamikhairi/sourcefuck/README.md

 ## Usage

-To obfuscate or decrypt your Golang code using SourceFuck, use the following command:
+To obfuscate or decrypt your code using SourceFuck, use the following command:

 ```bash
 sourcefuck --path [path/to/your/code] --ext [file_extension] --key [encryption_key] [--out [output_directory]] [--dec]
 ```

-* `--path` : Specifies the path to your Golang file or directory that you want to obfuscate or decrypt.
+* `--path` : Specifies the path to your file or directory that you want to obfuscate or decrypt.
 * `--ext` : (Optional for directories) Specifies the file extension of the targeted files within the directory (only `go` is supported now but will add more languages in future versions).
 * `--key` : Specifies the encryption/decryption key.
 The default key is 8 if not specified.
 The current encryption method used is the Caesar cipher.
 Future versions of SourceFuck will incorporate a more advanced encryption algorithm.
 * `--out` : (Optional) Specifies the output directory for the obfuscated or decrypted code.
 If not provided, the encrypted/decrypted code will be written to either [path/to/your/code]/Dec or [path/to/your/code]/Enc depending on the usage.